fakirAyoub/blog/content/about.md

 ---
-date: "2014-04-09"
+date: "2021-04-09"
 title: "About"
 ---
 Hi!
 I'm Ayoub, a Senior Data Engineer absolutely passionate about data technologies.
 I mainly work on Distributed Systems (Hadoop / Kubernetes / Cloud Technologies), Functional Programming (Haskell / Scala / Clojure) and Blockchain Technologies (Ethereum / Bitcoin / Hyperledger).

-I do consulting (currently working with Alter Way Cloud Consulting for various clients) as well as teaching (UPEC and ESGI).
+I do consulting  as well as teaching (Paris 12 University).

 You can contact me to say Hi, to talk about your projects or to hire me: ayoub[at]fakir.dev